 The Stoic philosophy taught that virtue such as wisdom leads to happiness.
 Also, it taught that judgment should be based on actions, rather than mere words.
 It asserted that true wisdom comprises in being the master, and not the slave, of circumstances.
 Therefore, the things that are not in people’s reach are neither to be desired nor evaded, but are to be accepted with calmness.
 The seeker after wisdom was taught to be not interested in pleasure or pain, and to preserve an intelligent objectivity.
 Stoicism taught how unpredictable the world can be.
 Therefore, humans needed to be committed, strong, and in control of their lives.

-The Stoics believed of a divine mind permeating the universe and governing its affairs.
+Adherent of this philosophy believed of a divine mind permeating the universe and governing its affairs.
 They sensed His authority in the dealings of nations and in the lives of human beings.
 They also believed in the free will of humans.
-Thus, the Stoic theology was nobler than that of the Epicureans.
-For the latter taught that man’s main purpose for living was to gain happiness through the pursuing of sensual pleasures and the rejection of future judgement
+Thus, the this theology was nobler than that of the Epicureans.
+For the latter taught that man’s main purpose for living was to gain happiness through the pursuing of sensual pleasures and the rejection of future judgement.

 Josephus (Life 2 ) taught that there were points of likeness between the Stoics and the Pharisees.
 The stoic attitude toward the moral life of heathenism introduced many ideas similar to that of the Pharisees.
 And there were several weaknesses to the moral success of their philosophy: